toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ### Code switching

-I've seen a number of people abandon the development profession because of their difficulty in adapting to the tech industry's social mores.

-Tech workers generally hail from well-to-do suburbs, from which they swan their way into good colleges, then move directly from those colleges into lucrative professions.
+Tech workers generally hail from well-to-do suburbs, from which they graduate to good colleges, then move directly from those colleges into lucrative professions.

 I grew up in a place where the parents expected similar career paths for their children.
-Kids were expected to grow up and become doctors or lawyers or engineers; to take ski vacations in the winter and to have visited Europe often enough to discuss the experience in detail.
+Kids were expected to grow up and become doctors or lawyers or engineers; to take ski vacations and have visited Europe.

 I spent a large part of my adult life recoiling from this group of people, but when I decided to start working as a developer, I nonetheless benefited from my familiarity.
 I "get" this tribe, for better and worse.
 To sit in on a negotiation where several million dollars are at stake and listen to the principal parties refer to each other as "dude" should perhaps make one's head explode, but it's a situation I can live with.